In this post, OpenAI’s ChatGPT architecture and its Large language models GPT-3, InstructGPT, ChatGPT, and GPT-4 are explained.

 More work to do

-LLMs are also likely to produce toxic, fictitious, or harmful contents.
-It requires effective and efficient control approaches to eliminate the potential risk of the use of LLMs, such as bias, disinformation, over-reliance, privacy, cybersecurity, proliferation, and more.
+LLMs are also likely to produce toxic, fictitious, or harmful content.
+It requires effective and efficient control approaches to eliminate the potential risks of the use of LLMs, such as bias, disinformation, over-reliance, privacy, cybersecurity, proliferation, and more.

 Due to the limitations of the next-word prediction paradigm, which manifest as the model’s lack of planning, working memory, ability to backtrack, and reasoning abilities.
 The model relies on a local and greedy process of generating the next word, without any global or deep understanding of the task or the output.
-Thus, the model is good at producing fluent and coherent texts, but has limitations with regards to solving complex or creative problems which cannot be approached in a sequential manner.
+Thus, the model is good at producing fluent and coherent texts but has limitations with regard to solving complex or creative problems that cannot be approached in a sequential manner.

-A lot remains to be done to create a system that could qualify as a complete AGI, including the possible need for pursuing a new paradigm that moves beyond next-word prediction.
+A lot remains to be done to create a system that could qualify as a complete AGI, including the possible need to pursue a new paradigm that moves beyond next-word prediction.

-OpenAI invites many experts in domains related to AI risks to evaluate and improve the behaviors of GPT-4 when encountering risky contents.
+OpenAI invites many experts in domains related to AI risks to evaluate and improve the behaviors of GPT-4 when encountering risky content.

 5. OpenAI Timeline

-ChatGPT’s Reinforcement Learning with Human Feedback(RLHF) has 3 steps: Supervised fine-tuning, Rewording model training and Reinforcement Learning fine-tuning.
+ChatGPT’s Reinforcement Learning with Human Feedback(RLHF) has 3 steps: Supervised fine-tuning, Rewording model training, and Reinforcement Learning fine-tuning.
 The first two steps have humans involved.
-The last step uses Proximal Policy Optimization (PPO) algorithm in reinforcement learning.
+The last step uses the Proximal Policy Optimization (PPO) algorithm in reinforcement learning.

-ChatGPT’s architecture is build on Transformer model, which is an encoder-decoder architecture.
-Since most language tasks can be cast as the prediction problem based on the input, ChatGPT (GPT-2, GPT-3) changes to decoder-only architecture with much more layers.
+ChatGPT’s architecture is built on the Transformer model, which is an encoder-decoder architecture.
+Since most language tasks can be cast as the prediction problem based on the input, ChatGPT (GPT-2, GPT-3) changes to decoder-only architecture with many more layers.

 Unlike Google’s Bard, which displays the answer all at once, ChatGPT uses animation to display words by words.
 It gives an illusion that somebody is thinking and typing.
 People like this kind of “thinking and action” mode.